ece362-purdue/proton-labs/lab2-interrupts/README.md

 Congratulations on running your first multi-core interruptible embedded program!

 > [!IMPORTANT]
 > Show your implementation to your TA.
 Show the LED turning on and off when you press the left pushbutton, and the LED turning on when you press the right pushbutton.
+>
+> Show your TA that your code runs on different cores by starting the debugger with a breakpoint in `core1_led_callback`, and show that the function is being executed by core 1 in the Call Stack view in the debugger.
+>
-You must have a **working** implementation to earn **all** points for this step.
+> You must have a **working** implementation to earn **all** points for this step.
 Answer their questions about the code you wrote.
 One of those questions will be how you found the function needed to toggle the pin.
 >
 > Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.